Bernie Sanders releases 10 years of tax returns; Democratic socialist made over $560G in 2018

 Sanders, a 2020 presidential candidate, said: “These tax returns show that our family has been fortunate.
 I am very grateful for that, as I grew up in a family that lived paycheck to paycheck and I know the stress of economic insecurity.”

+Tax transparency has been in the spotlight as President Trump has bucked decades of presidential tradition by declining to show voters his tax filings and House Democrats have sought to force him to turn them over.

+The filings showed that Sanders has been among the top 1 percent of earners in the U.S. According to the liberal-leaning Economic Policy Institute, families in the U.S. earning $421,926 or more a year are part of this group.

-During his 2016 presidential campaign and beyond, Sanders declared that wealth inequality is “the great moral issue of our time.”
+During his 2016 presidential campaign and beyond, Sanders declared that wealth inequality was “the great moral issue of our time.”

-Now that he’s running for president again, the 77-year-old continues to advocate for the poor and middle class, including appealing for a $15-an-hour minimum wage and tuition-free colleges and universities.
+Now that he’s running for president again, the 77-year-old has continued to advocate for the poor and middle class, including appealing for a $15-an-hour minimum wage and tuition-free colleges and universities.

 CLICK HERE TO GET THE FOX NEWS APP

-"I wrote a best-selling book," Sanders.
+"I wrote a best-selling book," Sanders said recently.
 "If you write a best-selling book, you can be a millionaire, too."

-According to estimates, Sanders’ net worth is roughly $2 million, based on his book sales, royalties and speaking engagements.
+According to estimates, Sanders’ net worth is based on his book sales, royalties and speaking engagements.